aceeric/ociregistry/test-registry-servers/README.md

 3. One-way TLS (secure and insecure)
 4. mTLS

-These steps use the Go Container Registry *crane* utility: https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md
+These steps use the Go Container Registry *crane* utility: https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md as well as Docker and the Docker CLI.

 ## Approach